stefanthoss/container-fest/README.md

 I use Traefik to route incoming traffic.
 It will request SSL certificates via ACME from Let's Encrypt and use those locally.
 The `traefik` labels on each container configures the routing.

+All containers can be updated by executing `bash ./update-all.sh` in the Container Fest root directory.
+This script pulls the latest Docker images, restarts the containers, and removes unused Docker images from the host system to save space.

 ## Air Quality Bridge

 Forwards data from an air quality sensor to Home Assistant via MQTT.
 See https://github.com/stefanthoss/air-quality-bridge.